Gr3yh0und/holiday-house-comparison/README.md

 4. **Date injection** — known date query parameters (`chkin`, `chkout`, `startDate`, `endDate`, `checkin`, `checkout`, `arrival`, etc.) in house URLs are replaced with the configured trip dates before scraping.
 4. **Rendering** — the Jinja2 template in `templates/index.html` renders all trips and houses into a card-based comparison layout with interactive Leaflet maps.
    - Prices are normalised to `XXXX €` format.
 Per-person price is shown for 8 persons; a 10-person row is shown when a separate 10-person price is available or when the scraped max-person count is ≥ 10.
 For fewo/booking the 10-person price is estimated as the 8-person price +2%.
+   - Ratings are normalised to `X.X (N Bewertungen)` format on a 0–10 scale regardless of the source scale (fewo-direkt 0–10, booking.com 0–10, huetten.com 0–100, interhome 0–5).
+Normalisation is applied at parse time via `parsers/common.py:normalize_rating()`.
    - Address is normalised to "City, Country" format with a country flag emoji.
 Swiss canton names (e.g. "Canton of Bern") are resolved to "Schweiz".
    - A data quality warning box appears at the top if the scraped bedroom count does not match the number of `room_config` entries; clicking a house name jumps directly to its card.
-   - The last-updated timestamp and version are shown as chips below the page title, alongside the language switcher.
+   - The last-updated timestamp and version are shown as chips below the page title, alongside the language switcher and a **persons filter** (👥 dropdown, range 6–12).
+Selecting a minimum hides all house cards that accommodate fewer persons; houses with no persons data are always shown.
+   - The trips area scrolls horizontally on desktop.
+A sticky scrollbar is pinned to the bottom of the viewport so it remains accessible without scrolling to the end of the page.
    - Unavailable houses (`time == "Unavailable"`) are visually marked with a diagonal red stripe pattern on the header and photo, plus a centred badge.

 ## Supported Sources